javsort/StressTestModulithCW/T_Test_README.md

-# Coursework 1 - Internet Applications Engineering
+# Coursework 1 - Internet Applications Engineering - Stress Test

-## How to run the t-test
+## How to run the Stress Test

 > ⚠️ **ATTENTION!**
 > The Stress Tests for this project were ran on Gatling 3.12.0.
 Even though there's a newer version, it is adviced to still not modify the test version to ensure proper functionality.